 - After 2021, the population in nursing homes is expected to increase substantially.
 This is the year the oldest baby boomers will turn 75.
 As the population ages, research has predicted the nursing home population to grow to three to four million residents.

-Key Man Life Insurance with Chronic and Critical Benefits
+Key Man Life Insurance with Living Benefits

 If you’re an employer that wants to insure your key people, then there’s no better term product then one that can also pay out living benefits.